eagle-io/docs/source/faq/index.rst

 Can I upload other types of files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Files of any type can be uploaded through the interface or use an :ref:`Attachment Source <node-configuration-attachmentsource>` for automated uploads.
-All content and files uploaded must comply with our `Acceptable Use Policy <https://eagle.io/policies/acceptableuse>`_.
+All content and files uploaded must comply with our `Terms of Use <https://eagle.io/policies/terms>`_.

 .. only:: not latex